 The bank's reserves for credit losses include the allowance for loan losses and a reserve for losses on unfunded commitments.
 The reserve for losses on unfunded commitments includes letters of credit and unused loan commitments, and is recorded in "Other liabilities" in the Balance Sheets.
-At December 31, 2016, 2015 and 2014, the reserve totaled \$1,646, \$1,342 and \$1,342, respectively, representing management's estimate of probable credit losses related to letters of credit and other unfunded commitments.
+At December 31, 2017, 2016 and 2015, the reserve totaled \$1,433, \$1,646 and \$1,342, respectively, representing management's estimate of probable credit losses related to letters of credit and unfunded commitments.